TrevorFSmith/potassium/README.md

 ## Reactive elements for ES6

-PotassiumES is a modern replacement for heavy weight or aging Javascript libraries for front end data modeling and user interface development.
-If you like React, Backbone, or Ember but don't care for all of the browser compatibility and build tool baggage they bring with them, then PotassiumES will be like a breath of fresh air.
+PotassiumES is a modern, reactive replacement for heavy weight or aging Javascript libraries for front end data modeling and user interface development.
+If you like React, Backbone, or Ember but don't care for all of the browser compatibility and build tool baggage that they bring with them, PotassiumES will be like a breath of fresh air.

 PotassiumES takes advantage of the new code patterns of EcmaScript6 to eliminate unnecessary code bulk seen in libraries that need to be work with IE 6.
 Classes, default and spread parameters, promises, and other aspects of ES6 make PotassiumES lightweight, fast, and encourages devs to write code that is easy to maintain.